 - BIOST 540: Longitudinal and Multilevel Data Analysis (3 credits)

-Statistics Courses – Choose Two+
+Statistics Courses – Choose One+

 - BIOST 544: Introduction to Biomedical Data Science (4 credits)